Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Background

 \section{Background}

 In this section, we discuss some relevant background for the algorithms and methods at hand.
-We begin by establishing some notation.
-We represent vectors as small letter bolds, e.g., $\bu$.
-Matrices are represented by capital bolds, e.g.. $\bX, \bT$.
-Sets are represented by sans serif fonts, e.g., $\sfS$; and the complement of a set $\sfS$ is $\sfS^c$.
-A dot product in an RKHS with kernel $k(\cdot,\cdot)$ is represented as $\langle \cdot, \cdot \rangle_k$, and the corresponding norm is $\|\cdot\|_k$.
-The dual norm is written as $\| \cdot \|_{k*}$.
-We denote $\{1,2,\ldots, d\} $ as~$[d]$.

-\paragraph{Maximum mean Discrepancy (MMD).} MMD measures divergence between two distributions $p$ and $q$ over the space of functions $\cF$ as: where~\eqref{eq:mmdkernel} holds if $\cF$ is an RKHS, and where $\mu_p$ and $\mu_q$ are the respective mean kernel embeddings of $p$ and $q$.
-MMD($p,q$) $\ge 0$, and if $\cF$ is \emph{rich enough} MMD($p,q$)$=0$ iff $p=q$.
+\paragraph{Maximum Mean Discrepancy (MMD).} MMD measures the worst-case error between two probability measures $\pi$ and $\nu$ over the unit ball of a reproducing kernel Hilbert space (RKHS) $\mathcal{H}$ with kernel $k$: where $\mu_\pi$ and $\mu_\nu$ are the respective mean kernel embeddings of $\pi$ and $\nu$.
+MMD($\pi,\nu$) $\ge 0$; and if $\mathcal{H}$ is universal, then MMD($\pi,\nu$)$=0$ if and only if $\pi\equiv \nu$.
 We refer to~\citet{Sriperumbudur2010,Gretton2007} for further details.
-The sampling algorithms we consider in this work use the MMD to approximate the underlying density $p$ using discrete $q$ constructed by the algorithms.
+The sampling algorithms we consider approximate $\pi$ by constructing an empirical measure $\nu$ that is close to $\pi$ under~MMD.

 \paragraph{Weighted Kernel Herding.}